iiljina/iiljina.github.io/_projects/2019-wedding.md

 ### Name Cards with a Meaning

-Name written on special envelopes with a postcard and a fridge magnet sent from the newlyweds'"Big travel to married life".
+Name written on special envelopes with a postcard and a fridge magnet sent from the newlyweds "Big travel to married life".

 On the envelopes: an old map of Amsterdam (where newlyweds live), the postal stamp of Riga (place of marriage), done on the date of marriage and a Dutch postage stamp with tulip with a year when newlyweds met.

 Postcards inside envelopes are corresponding to the table-country.

 {% include image_row.html
-    gallery="wedding-293"
+    gallery="names-cards"

     image1="wedding-293.jpg" size1="two-thirds"
     image2="name_card.jpg" size2="one-third"